Most of us who work in a data-related field are familiar with the universal themes and controversy surrounding Freakonomics.

 The same thing can be said about ERP and BI.
 While ERP and BI tools give more and more people access to powerful information about a business, it’s still almost always open to the interpretation of the decision maker to make use of it and constantly assess which elements should require attention.

-The intelligence gained through data, can change behavior and provide better visibility of how the business is tracking.
+The intelligence gained through data, can change behaviour and provide better visibility of how the business is tracking.
 With the rise of ‘big data’ and greater access to volumes of information, being able to make sense of data and uncovering causes for why things occur will certainly have a positive impact on the bottomline.
 While instinct alone may get you a long way in business, maximising success relies on making informed and timely decisions backed by the right data.

 But in order to deliver immediate insight into business performance for end users, some technical aspects need to be considered.
 Systems that come with the ERP data dictionary fully mapped for BI usage, out-of-the-box, is advantageous both from time and cost perspectives.
 This means that you can start building your reports, dashboards and analytics instantly without having to understand the ERP database structure.
 The ongoing cost of interfacing two systems with different upgrade cycles is also avoided.